howeguo/Token-BulkSender/README.md

 Many people still do this manually, one transaction at a time.
 This process is time consuming and prone to an error.

 # Solution:
-This Dapp allows a user to send thousands of token transfers in a very effecient way by batching them in groups of 0 - 245 token transfers per Ethereum transaction.
+This DAPP allows a user to send thousands of token transfers in a very effecient way by batching them in groups of 0 - 245 token transfers per Ethereum transaction.
 This automation saves time by automatically generating transactions to MetaMask.
 Finally, this tool allows a user to maintain security of their account by delegating the trust of their private keys to a secure MetaMask wallet.

 # How to use:
 1. Install [MetaMask](https://metamask.io).